SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 private InventoryApi inventoryApi;
 ```

+### Others

+#### Planned

+##### Removal of the "Quick link" widget

+As of release 10.16, the "Quick link" widget will no longer be supported and will be removed from our code base.

+If you currently have this widget in a dashboard you can still see and use it.
+But we recommend you to replace it with the "Help and service" widget before using release 10.16.
+From release 10.16 onwards, the "Quick link" widget will no longer work.
+If you still have this widget in a dashboard you will see the following message: "This widget cannot be rendered because the current application does not support the following component: Quick links."

+#### Implemented

 ##### Quick link widget removed from the list of available widgets

-As of release 10.14, the "Quick link" widget can no longer be found in the list of all available widgets and should no longer be used in the dashboard.
+As of release 10.14, the "Quick link" widget is deprecated and can no longer be found in the list of all available widgets, thus it can no longer be added to a dashboard.
 Instead, we recommend you to use the "Help and service" widget.

 ### Streaming Analytics